pingidentity/terraform-provider-pingone/docs/resources/credential_type.md

 page_title: "pingone_credential_type Resource - terraform-provider-pingone"
 subcategory: "Neo (Verifiable Credentials)"
 description: |-
-  Resource to create, read, and update the credential types used by compatible wallet applications.
+  Resource to create and manage the credential types used by compatible wallet applications.
-  ~> You must ensure that any fields used in the cardDesignTemplate are defined appropriately in metadata.fields or errors occur when you attempt to create a credential of that type.
+  ~> You must ensure that any fields used in the card_design_template are defined appropriately in metadata.fields or errors occur when you attempt to create a credential of that type.
 ---

 # pingone_credential_type (Resource)

-Resource to create, read, and update the credential types used by compatible wallet applications.
+Resource to create and manage the credential types used by compatible wallet applications.

-~> You must ensure that any fields used in the cardDesignTemplate are defined appropriately in metadata.fields or errors occur when you attempt to create a credential of that type.
+~> You must ensure that any fields used in the `card_design_template` are defined appropriately in `metadata.fields` or errors occur when you attempt to create a credential of that type.

 ## Example Usage